microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ## Behavioral Differences

-This infrastructure will introduce some behavioral differences between `clang-dxc` and `dxc`.
+This infrastructure will introduce some behavioral differences between `clang` and `dxc`.
 The whole approach of setting flags based on decl characteristics and using them to drive diagnostics is an approach that wasn't taken in DXC.
 Secondly, as mentioned above, the `disallow-legacy-binding-rules` warning group did not exist in `dxc`, and neither